dhall-lang/dhall-lang/README.md

 edit?"*

 The above configuration file is difficult to read because of the large license texts formatted as long uninterrupted lines.
-We can improve the legibility by converting the JSON configuration file to a Dhall configuration file, which supports multi-line string literals (like YAML):
+We can make the configuration more readable by converting the JSON configuration file to a Dhall configuration file, which supports multi-line string literals (like YAML):

 ```haskell
 -- example0.dhall